crisprVerse/Tutorials/Design_PairedGuides/README.md

 The exon is on chr12, and spans the region 25245274-25245395 (122 nucleotides in length).
 We aim to design gRNAs pairs for which one gRNA is located upstream of the exon, and another located downstream of the exon.
-Let’s define those regions to be 500 nucleotides on each side:
+To be able to find good gRNA caniddate, let’s define those regions to have 100 nucleotides on each side:

 ``` r
 library(IRanges)